mithril-security/blindai/docs/docs/deploy-on-premise.md

 ```

 !!! warning
     Please keep in mind that this image is not secure, since it simulates Intel SGX in software.
-It is lighter than hardware mode, and should not be used in production.
+It is lighter than hardware mode, and should not be used in production. -->

 ## Hardware mode

 ### Hardware requirements

+!!! info
+    In some cases (Linux kernel >5.15) the execution of the binary returns `in-kernel drivers support`, and it means that the drivers are already installed and must appear in `/dev/sgx/`.

 === "Hardware mode"